MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Improvements and fixes in the update:

 - In-box OpenXR code updated.
-This is to provide best out-of-box experience for customers without Microsoft store access.
+This change provides the best out-of-box experience for customers without Microsoft store access.
 - Medical partners can access 90fps eye tracking via Extended ET API.
 - Fixed an issue in AssignedAccessSettings where it was not providing correct result when kiosk mode was enabled for signed in user on HoloLens 2.